DocNow/diffengine/README.md

 ## Examples

+Here is a list of known diffengine Twitter accounts.
+If you start one please send us a pull request or [create an issue] so it can be added here.
+For convenience [Ryan Baumann's "diffengine" Twitter list] aggregates many of these accounts.

 * [wapo_diff]: edits to [The Washington Post]
 * [breitbart_diff]: edits to [Breitbart News]
 * [guardian_diff]: edits to [The Guardian]